Wjiajie/InfiniTAM/README.md

 ### 1.3 Odds and Ends

-Padding the data structure ITMVoxel in ITMLibDefines.h with one extra byte may or may not improve the overall performance on certain GPUs.
+Padding the data structure TSDFVoxel in ITMLibDefines.h with one extra byte may or may not improve the overall performance on certain GPUs.
 On a NVidia GTX 680 it appears to do, on a GTX 780 it does not.
 Have a try yourself if you need the speed.

 On Mac OS X 10.9 there are currently some issues with libc++ vs. libstdc++ in conjunction with CUDA.
 They eventually manifest in error messages like:
 ```